MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5984.md

 ms.search.form: Report_5984_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Contract Invoicing - Test (report)

-The **Contract Invoicing - Test** report shows information such as contract numbers, customer numbers, contract invoice periods and amounts, next invoice dates, and the number of service invoices that are created.
+The **Contract Invoicing - Test** report shows information such as:

+- Contract numbers
+- Customer numbers
+- Contract invoice periods and amounts
+- Next invoice dates
+- Number of service invoices

-You can test which service contracts are due for invoicing up to the date that you have specified.
+You can test which service contracts are due for invoicing up to a date that you specify.

-The report allows for different output options:
+The report offers options for the output:

-* enter the date that you want to use as the posting date on the service invoices that are created.
+- Enter the date that you want to use as the posting date on the service invoices.
-* enter the date up to which you want to invoice contracts.
+- Enter the date up to which you want to invoice contracts.
 The report includes contracts with the next invoice dates on or before this date.

 ## Use cases